Definition Essay – “Identity”

 The essay must be typed and double spaced.
 On the upper left hand corner, you must type your name, “English 21”, my name, and the date.
 It must also have a title, centered above the essay.

-First draft due: Thursday, Oct.
-10. Bring FOUR copies of the draft to class on that day.
+First draft due: Tuesday, March 25.
+Bring TWO copies of the draft to class on that day.